BillOTei/intercom-async/README.md

 An http event based broker service with optional rabbitmq integration for events, written in scala.
 All main Intercom api endpoints are integrated as final event receiver example.
+Sentry logback integration is also available.